veerapatadia/my_Contacts/README.md

 ## Project Description

 The Contact App is a user-friendly application designed to manage and organize contacts efficiently.
 Key features include adding, editing, deleting, and viewing contacts; search functionality; group categorization.
 The app features a main screen with a contact list and search bar, an add/edit contact screen, and a contact detail screen.
-It supports CRUD operations through a RESTful API and uses SQLite for data storage.
 The app can be easily installed and set up, with clear instructions for contributing and extending functionality.

 https://github.com/veerapatadia/my_Contacts/assets/150000048/bb849f80-e5a3-4c4d-814e-82aab81316fc